Dessert for one? Or two? Or twenty? It’s possible (and super easy) with this Single Serving Peach Crisp.

 Ready in 25 minutes

-I will write a big post with all of my thoughts about the 1000 Jar Project when the preserving season is over, but I’ll tell you right now, I’m feeling conflicted about the whole thing.
+I will write a big post with all of my thoughts about it when the preserving season is over, but I’ll tell you right now, I’m feeling conflicted about the whole thing.
 When I go down into my basement pantry and see hundreds of jars of healthy produce waiting to be used throughout the winter, I get giddy.
 But when I have to skip going to the park with my kid because I have three bushels of ripe tomatoes sitting in my house?
 I get a little stabby.

 We live in a day and age where we don’t need to preserve all of our own food for the winter, so canning is just a fun hobby for the vast majority of us.
 And like all things in life, our hobbies need to be approached with moderation or they stop being fun.
 I’m pretty much the queen of taking my hobbies, blowing them out of proportion, and sucking all the fun out of them.